rjrodger/gex/README.md

 If you're using this library, feel free to contact me on twitter if you have any questions! :) [@rjrodger](http://twitter.com/rjrodger)

+This module works on both Node.js and browsers.

-Current Version: 0.1.1
+Current Version: 0.1.2

-Tested on: node 0.8
+Tested on: Node.js 0.10.19, Chrome 29, Firefox 23, Safari 5.1, Opera 12.11

 ## Glob expressions for JavaScript